imalikov/pine_script_docs/source/language/Type_system.rst

     // Declare an empty array variable.
     var array<int> a = na
-    // Create a array of 10 "int" elements. var a = array.new<int>(10)
+    // Create an array of 10 "int" elements. var a = array.new<int>(10)